-If you are also looking for a build that not only has power, but also the ability to become even better over time then this is the build for you.
-I really can’t imagine a more awesome setup for PC gaming and know that whoever makes this gaming PC will be more than satisfied with the build.
-I know you’re just as eager as me to get into this build so let’s jump right in…
+If you are also looking for a build that has not only power but also the ability to become even better over time, then this is the build for you.

 At $900 any build worth its salt should produce an amazing PC that will blow your socks off, but this build just isn’t any build it’s a build from a guy who’s been building PC’s for years and I can tell you without a doubt that this build is something that will make you a very happy person.

 I titled this build “Power and Control” because not only is this build very powerful due to the components inside, but it also allows you much more control over what you can do with this build in the future.
-Unlike my $800 gaming PC build which is more focused on maximizing power here and now, this build has the power, but also the ability to run SLI gaming due to its full ATX motherboard or you can just opt for one graphics card.
+Unlike my $800 gaming PC build which is more focused on being a balanced build, this build has some amazing components that make it really dangerous

-This thing will easily chew up any game such as The Witcher 3, Fallout 4, and even GTA 5 at 1080p ultra settings of that there is no doubt, but if you were thinking of going 4k then you might want to check out one of my more expensive builds as this will run 4k, but it won’t be as smooth as this is really a 1080p build.
+This thing will easily chew up any game such as Fortnite, Fallout 4, and GTA 5 at 1080p ultra settings of that there is no doubt, but if you were thinking of going 4k then you might want to check out one of my more expensive builds as this will run 4k, but it won’t be as smooth as this is really a 1080p build.

 Well, we are finally ready to get to the build to which I will breakdown every aspect of why I chose each component as well.
 I would really recommend reading every breakdown so you can know what you are actually getting.
 One final thing I want to say is that it’s okay to modify this build as it’s just a blueprint.